27medkamal/djangorestframework-fsm/README.md

 ):
     queryset = Article.objects.all()
 ```

+You can customise the field name as show above.
+By default, it uses `state`

 if `Article` had 2 transitions, `delete` and `publish`, the following API calls would be set up